ShohanurRahmanShohan/SIMS/README.md

 # SIMS
 The student information management system.
-It's a vanilla python script that can write it in student information in CSV !
+It's a vanilla python script that can write  student information in CSV !
 - No need to install module <br>
 - Store all data in CSV <br>
 ##  OPTION